prisms-center/Fatigue/README.md

 <B>What is PRISMS-Fatigue?</B>

   PRISMS-Fatigue is an open source fatigue analysis tool for polycrystalline metals and alloys.
-It uses PRISMS-Plasticity as the crystal plasticity finite elementh method (CPFEM) engine to simulate microstructure response.
+It uses PRISMS-Plasticity as the crystal plasticity finite elementh method (CPFEM) engine to simulate micromechanical microstructure response.

+  This code is a collaborative effort between the University of Michigan's PRISMS Center and the David L. McDowell Research Group at the Georgia Institute of Technology (GT).
+GT's digital microstructure workflows developed in Python are integrated with PRISMS-Plasticity to investigate the fatigue crack formation driving force.

 <B>Installation and documentation:</B> Please refer to the installation manual in the <B>docs</B> folder.